 When assessing your case, it will be important to differentiate between service that was poor, and service that was negligent.
 If it was technically defined as poor, but not negligent, you may be able to submit a formal complaint; please refer to our ‘Negligence or just a complaint?’ page for further information.

 If you are confident that you have suffered a recognisable financial loss due to the actions of a Conveyancing Solicitor, you should get in touch with us today by phone, or the online claims form on our Contact page.
 One of the legal team at Been Let Down will listen to the facts of your case and advise if you have a valid conveyancing negligence claim.

 Conveyancing law is a highly specialised area; you need to know you are in reliable hands with an experienced professional negligence solicitor you can trust.
 Should you decide to pursue a claim, we can usually offer to take on your claim on a No Win No Fee basis (also known as a Conditional Fee Agreement or CFA).

 If your claim is successful, we will take a pre-agreed fee as payment.
 This success fee would be a previously agreed percentage of the eventual settlement.
 In the event that we are not successful, no charge will be levied.
 This ensures that you can seek what you are owed without any financial risk to yourself.

 Time is of the essence with your compensation claim; strict time limits apply from the date of your accident (or awareness of the damage caused to you), to when your claim is lodged with the court.
-Get in touch with our experts today by visiting our website, phoning, or visiting our offices for a free no obligation consultation.
+Get in touch with our experts today by calling us on 0800 234 3234, or visiting our offices for a free no obligation consultation.